ebp-nor/workshop-2024/day3_comparative_genomics/GO-enrichment.md

 ```

-> Optional: If you want, here is an example how to get GO annotations for a given gff and save as tsv file:
+> Normally you would probably do GO analysis of individual genomes.
+In that case this is how to get GO annotations for a given gff and save as tsv file:

 ```
+# Optional (not needed for this exercise)
 GOtbl <- GOfromGFF(gff_file = "downloads/mucoromycota_gff3_files/ggMorZona1.gff3")
 write_tsv(GOtbl, file = "ggMorZona1_GO_annotations.tsv")
 ```